bitaps-com/ethrereum-connector/README.md

-# Parity connector
+# Ethereum connector

-Connector to parity ethereum node, providing ability to monitoring ethereum network events.
+Connector to ethereum node, providing ability to monitoring ethereum network events.
 Built-in synchronization algorithm.

 What is a Ethereum node connector?